Things to see and do at Harting Down

 Stroll across the hilltops and be greeted by extensive views across the Weald and to the Isle of Wight.
-Hear skylarks bursting with song above you, and tread on grassland awash with orchids and wild herbs.
-Turn off the South Downs Way into secluded valleys and find species-rich downland turf and woodland.
+Hear skylarks bursting with song above you, and tread on grassland dotted with orchids and wild herbs.
+On the South Downs Way lie secluded valleys and species-rich woodlands.

-Enjoy breathtaking views and heart-pumping terrain as you cycle along Harting Down, keeping to the South Downs National Trail.
-Enjoy views over a varied landscape with a chalk ridge plateau, incised dry valleys, and sheltered hollows.
-Please note cycling is only permitted along the South Downs Way.
+Enjoy soaring views and heart-pumping terrain while cycling along Harting Down, on the South Downs National Trail.
+Spot the chalk ridge plateau in distance as well as incised dry valleys and sheltered hollows.
+Please note: cycling is only permitted along the South Downs Way.

-Horse riders are free to use the South Downs Way, our longest bridleway route.
+Horse riders are free to use the South Downs Way, National Trust’s longest bridleway route.
 A permit scheme is in use for horse riders who wish to use other trails.

-Please contact the Rangers for information and to obtain a permit.
-Call 01730 816638 (option 1) or email
+Please contact the rangers for information and to obtain a permit.
+Call 01730 816638 or email firstname.lastname@example.org

 Come with the family and bring a picnic.
-Although there are no picnic tables, a picnic blanket does the job nicely.
-With its short grass the area beside the car park is the perfect spot to fly a kite.
+Although there are no park tables, a blanket does the job nicely.
+With its short grass, the area beside the car park is a pleasant spot to enjoy lunch and fly a kite.

 Scenic rambles and wanderings along the South Downs Way

-The song of skylarks and the chirruping of grasshoppers - the truest sound of summer
+Singing skylarks and chirruping grasshoppers – the sounds of summer

-The hardy Belted Galloway and Sussex cattle grazing the grassland for diversity and conservation
+Hardy belted Galloway and Sussex cattle grazing on the grasslands

 Please clear up after your dog and use the dog-bin provided

-In summer, keep you and your dog to the main paths - skylarks are nesting in the grass
+In summer, keep you and dogs to the main paths – skylarks and other birds are nesting in the grass

 Please take all your litter home with you